Italian Recipes

 Servings and Cooking Time

-This recipe serves 4 people.
-Preparation time is approximately 10 minutes, with a cooking time of about 20 minutes.
+This recipe serves 2 people.
+Preparation time is 10 minutes, and cooking time is 15 minutes.

 Nutritional Value

-Each serving of spaghetti carbonara (1/4 of the recipe) contains approximately 600 calories, 30g of protein, 50g of carbohydrates, and 25g of fat.
-This is based on a standard serving size for one person.
+Each serving (1 plate) of spaghetti carbonara contains approximately 550 calories, 20g protein, 30g carbohydrates, 40g fat, and 2g fiber.
+This is for one person.

 Step-by-Step Cooking Process